datarobot-oss/terraform-aws-dr-infra/README.md

 # terraform-aws-dr-infra
 Terraform module to create AWS Cloud infrastructure resources required to run DataRobot.

+Helm charts which can provide other functionality required by the DataRobot application (e.g., ingress-nginx) are separated into their own [amenities sub-module](modules/amenities).

 ## Usage
 ```
 module "datarobot_infra" {